lucasnetau/lucasnetau.github.io/_posts/2020-05-12-online-bingo-game.md

 ---
 # Bingo

 During the 2020 lockdown, we all started looking to video calls, Zoom etc to keep in touch with Friends and Family.
+BINGO was one of these games that we had fond memories of playing in the University bar.
 I created this online BINGO system because I couldn't find anything around that was free and simple to start a game without any accounts etc.

 You do not need anything special to play this other than an internet connection and device, it works on phones, tablets and desktops.